-Economics Course #: 242450
+Economics

-Prerequisite: US History Grade Level (s): 9-12
+Course #: 242450 Length of time/Credits: 1 Year: 10 credits Prerequisite: US History Grade Level (s): 9-12

 Description: In this course students demonstrate their deepening understanding of economic operations, problems, and institutions of our nation and the world.
 Students make reasoned decisions on economic issues as citizens, workers, consumers, business owners, and managers.
 This course is primarily a course in social science, enriching students' understanding of the operations and institutions of economic systems.